Parameter-Efficient Subspace Optimization for LLM Fine-Tuning: Experiments

-We further conduct ablation studies by varying the rank $r$ and the restart frequency $K$.
-The results, reported in Appendix~\ref{app:nlg_experiments_ablation}, show that \texttt{PESO-LoRA-R} does not require a large rank to achieve strong performance and exhibits robust behavior across a wide range of restart frequencies.
-Memory and runtime comparisons are also provided in Appendix~\ref{app:nlg_experiments_ablation}, showing that \texttt{PESO-LoRA-R} has similar memory footprint as vanilla LoRA, and that their overall computational costs are comparable.
+We conduct ablations over the rank $r$ and restart frequency $K$.
+Results in Appendix~\ref{app:nlg_experiments_ablation} show that \texttt{PESO-LoRA-R} achieves strong performance with small ranks and remains robust across a wide range of $K$.
+Appendix~\ref{app:nlg_experiments_ablation} also reports memory and runtime comparisons, showing a memory footprint similar to vanilla LoRA and comparable overall computational cost.
+In particular, Table~\ref{tab:ablation_cost} shows that the additional SVD cost over LoRA is only 1.9\% of total runtime in our experiments, indicating negligible overhead.